sabinio/salt/README.md

  Other than the ones set by SQL Agent, not that I am aware of.
 By limitations I mean things like job names have to be unique, job schedule names don't have to be unique other than for the job itself etc.

- ## What if I Want To Drop and Recreate The Job Every Time?

- There is a Switch on the function "Set-Job" called "dropAndRecreate".
-This will drop the Job every time.

  ```PowerShell
 $sqlAgentJob = Set-Job -SqlServer $SqlConnection -root $x -dropAndRecreate
 ```